codershubinc/vs-music/README.md

 > **✅ STABLE LINUX RELEASE (v0.1.5)**: Core playback, artwork, and status integration are stable for Linux.
 Minor enhancements & cross‑platform support are upcoming.
 >
 > **🐧 LINUX ONLY**: Currently supports Linux systems only.
 Windows & macOS support coming soon.
+>
+> **🪟 WORKING ON WINDOWS SUPPORT**: The beta version for Windows is in progress.
+Will be released soon.

 ## 📸 Screenshots